 It’s a bit risky, all this talk about depression.
 By writing about my struggles I might, for example, give anyone googling my name access to my personal medical history.
 I might be limiting the future of my career.
 I might be scaring away potential employers, lovers, friends.

-In my teens I experienced this major depression for the first time in my life.
+In my teens, I experienced this major depression for the first time in my life.
 Sure, I’d been a moody kid, but a lot of that mood had been creatively fueled optimism.
 But when I moved away from home to attend a prep school, my foundations crumbled under the intellectual rigor of the school and swept me into a hopeless and airless place.
 I could no longer think straight.
 I was failing Spanish for the second time.
 And I was depressed and beginning to self-medicate with marijuana.
 Not a good period of my life.

 So, headlong I went, tumbling, into despair.
-I was fulling conscious of what was taking place as my creative and emotional faculties diminished.
-I was front and center as my 2.5 year relationship crumbled under the weight of my illness.
-And ultimately I was left to face my dragon alone.
+I was fully conscious of what was taking place as my creative and emotional faculties diminished.
+I was front and center as my 2-year relationship crumbled under the weight of my illness.
+And ultimately, I was left to face my dragon alone.
 Utterly alone, homeless again, and defeated.
 And yet, not defeated.

 There is no time to slay the dragon.
 The dragon is your friend. — Reshad Feild

 I have been forced into accepting my fatal flaw.
 I cannot escape my dragon, I have to live with him.
 I cannot fight with the dragon when the dragon is a part of my DNA.
 As crushing as it is, I have to befriend my own depression, learn to accept my limits, and continue to work on forgiving myself for succumbing to the madness that is depressive illness.